james-stevens/pyrar/README.md

 Registries that use differential prices, but do not support `fee-1.0` would not be supported without significant code changes.

-By "different prices", I mean different prices for different domains (e.g. most newGTLDs), as opposed to a single flat price (e.g. COM & NET).
+By "differential prices", I mean different prices for different domains (e.g. most newGTLDs), as opposed to a single flat price (e.g. COM & NET).

-#  What Works, right now
+#  What Works - right now

 ## Users / Accounts
 - Register